 To make shopping around easier, you can usually get a price from a pharmacy over the telephone and sometimes on their web site.

 You can find more information on how to get the best price on your prescriptions in the resources section of this topic.
-(See 'Consumer Reports' below.)
+(See 'Help with comparing prices' below and 'Consumer Reports' below.)

 BUYING NONPRESCRIPTION VERSIONS MIGHT SAVE YOU MONEY